-The co-operative principles are guidelines by which co-operatives put their values into practise.
+The seven international co-operative principles are guidelines by which every co-op in the world put its values into practise.

 - Voluntary and Open Membership: Co-operatives are open to everyone who wants to join, as long as are willing to accept the responsibilities of membership – which are different for every co-op.